 No liners to replace

 All interior walking areas feature a non-slip surface for safe movement

-Solid shell means all pools are freestanding and self-supporting, allowing for indoor, outdoor, above ground, or in-ground installations
+Solid shell means pools are freestanding, allowing for indoor, outdoor, above ground, in-ground, or semi-inground installations

-Never worry about tearing or replacing a vinyl liner.
-This smooth surface doesn’t need replacing and acts as a barrier against moisture absorption and algae growth.
+Fiberglass pools have no liners.
+This means you never have to worry about tearing a vinyl liner or the cost of replacing one.
+The smooth surface doesn’t need replacing and acts as a barrier against moisture absorption and algae growth.
 It cleans quickly, is extremely easy to maintain, and has non-slip surfaces on all interior walking/workout stations for safe movement.